-Jon Rouse, Stoke-on-Trent City Director and Partner Member of ICB Board
+Jon Rouse, Stoke-on-Trent City Director

 "The joint efforts of the Stoke-on-Trent and Staffordshire ICB - local authorities and NHS commissioners and providers - address the significant financial challenges that we all face.
 I am particularly encouraged by the level of joint working by our commissioners and finance staff to ensure excellent levels of care at best value for money".